 Diagnostic Workup and Referral

 Each employee and dependent is eligible to receive up to three sessions per year (at no charge to the employee), to assess the problem area.
 The workup will provide short-term problem resolution.
-If further services are needed, then a referral for outpatient psychotherapy, alcohol and drug treatment, medication evaluation by a psychiatrist, psychological testing, hospitalization or self-help groups will be made.
-Upon proper signed release of information, the referral source can obtain a copy of the recommendations if this evaluation is mandated for employee’s continued employment.
+If further services are needed, then a referral for outpatient psychotherapy, alcohol and drug treatment, medication evaluation by a psychiatrist, psychological testing, hospitalization, or self-help groups will be made.
+Upon properly signed release of information, the referral source can obtain a copy of the recommendations if this evaluation is mandated for the employee’s continued employment.

 Employee orientation takes place to acquaint employees with the EAP program and “personalize” EAP staff.
 Supervisory/management training is offered to assist staff in recognizing employees who could benefit from counseling.
 This is done at no extra charge.

 Our EAP coordinator will be available to management/supervisory staff, formally or informally, to address concerns.
-This could include brief discussions over the phone on handling difficult situations, involvement in disciplinary meetings, or team building with a group of employees.
+This could include brief discussions over the phone on handling difficult situations, involvement in disciplinary meetings, or team-building with a group of employees.

 A 24-hour phone response line is available to employees and their dependents.
-For company wide trauma, our team would assist the organization to assist traumatized employees after a critical incident.
+For company-wide trauma, our team would assist the organization to assist traumatized employees after a critical incident.